 3-Plane Laser Level

-3-plane laser levels use three beams, two vertical and one horizontal projection lines.
+3-plane laser levels use three vertical and one horizontal projection line beam.
 The vertical lines cross, creating a 90° angle.

 Laser Level Accessories